Error analysis for parabolic optimal control problems with measure data in a nonconvex polygonal domain: Numerical experiments

-In this section, we present numerical results for a two-dimensional test problem to validate our theoretical findings.
-We solve the optimization problem using the projection gradient algorithm.
-The numerical test was done using the software Free Fem++ \cite{hetch} and the constants are taken to be one.
-Let $E$ be an error functional, then the order of convergence is given by the formula
+The numerical results for a two-dimensional problem are presented in this section to support our theoretical conclusions.
+The projection gradient method is used to solve the optimization problem.
+The numerical tests are performed by utilizing the software Free Fem++ \cite{hetch} and all the constants are taken to be one.
+If $E$ is an error functional, then we define the order of convergence between two mesh of sizes $h_1>h_2$ as

-where $h$ denotes the spatial discretization parameter. \begin{exam} We have chosen the following exact solution on a nonconvex domain $\Omega=(0,1)^2\setminus [0.5,1]^2$ and the time interval $I=[0,T]$ with $T=1$